SWoto/OutOfSight/README.md

 **Folders and Permissions**

-As instructed in [Mapped Files and Directories](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html#mapped-files-and-directories), database folder needs to have the propper permissions,
+As instructed in [Mapped Files and Directories](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html#mapped-files-and-directories), database folder needs to have the proper permissions,
 ```
 sudo chown -R 5050:5050 <host_directory>
 ```

 Note: database folder is a shared volume defined in docker-compose.yml for pgadmin.

-### Local Enviroment
+### Local Environment

 Follow these steps to set up your local environment for development.